 Washington Dulles International Airport (IAD) originally opened in 1962 and is located in Dulles, VA, about 30 miles outside of DC.
-It is named after John Foster Dulles, the Secretary of State under the 34th President of United States, Dwight D. Eisenhower.
+It is named after John Foster Dulles, the Secretary of State under the 34th President of the United States, Dwight D. Eisenhower.
 It has 139 gates and directly services 49 international destinations.

 Transportation Options from Dulles

 Metrorail is currently working on extending the Silver Line to Dulles.
 The station is projected to open sometime in 2020.
 Until then, a shuttle bus operated by Washington Flyer called “The Silver Line Express” connects Dulles to the Wiehle-Reston East Station.
 The bus is $5 one-way, and runs every 15 minutes during peak times and every 20 minutes during off-peak times just outside of the Arrivals Terminal at Door 4.
 To get to the WEWCC this way, take the Largo Town Center bound Silver Line to L’Enfant Plaza.
 Then take the Yellow Line to Mt.
 Vernon Square 7th St. – Convention Center.

 The Metrobus 5A is an express bus from Dulles to D.C., making limited stops along the way.
 The bus stop is on the second curb after exiting the ramp from baggage claim.
 To get to the WEWCC this way, take the 5A to the last stop at L’Enfant Plaza.
 Then walk half a block west to the L’Enfant Metro Station and take the Yellow Line to Mt.
 Vernon Square 7th St. – Convention Center.